More health resources on the way!

 Oklahoma Center for Poison & Drug Information – The Oklahoma Center for Poison and Drug Information (OCPDI) operates 24 hours a day, 365 days per year.
 The poison center staffs specially trained licensed pharmacists and nurses who provide emergency poisoning management advice to Oklahoma residents and health care professionals.
 In 2014, 77% of poisoning cases were safely managed at home, and therefore did not need to be treated in an expensive emergency room.
 By managing cases at home the center saved Oklahomans more than $15.4 million dollars.

 There are printable brochures and fact sheets available on many subjects from food poisoning, what to do about bites and stings, information about poisonous Oklahoma snakes and plants, drug interactions, and much, much more.
-Under the Resources tab there are links to other poison sites and a page to order multiple copies of their materials.
+Under the Resources tab there are links to other useful sites and a page to order multiple copies of their materials.
 Poison Help Line – The toll-free Poison Help line is 1-800-222-1222.
-When you call the number, you will reach specially trained poison experts at a poison center that serves your area.
+When you call the number, you will reach specially trained experts at a poison center that serves your area.
 This number provides free and confidential help 24 hours a day, 7 days a week, 365 days a year.
 Interpretation services are available in 161 languages.

 Oklahoma Department of Rehabilitation Services – Oklahoma Department of Rehabilitation Services produces and maintains the Disability Resource Guide.
 It is a collection of information for individuals with disabilities to refer to at any time – job information, educational assistance, and independent living services.